2023 Most Popular Allied Health Professions Associate Degree Schools in Michigan

 Allied Health majors at Washtenaw Community College take out an average of $24,490 in student loans while working on their Associate Degree.

-With a ranking of #10, Northern Michigan University did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
-Located in the town of Marquette, Northern Michigan University is a public school with a moderately-sized student population.
+Northern Michigan University did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
+It came in at #10 on the list.
+Located in the town of Marquette, Northern Michigan University is a public college with a moderately-sized student population.

 Women make up 82% of the allied health majors at the school.